Renovo, Pennsylvania: Renovo Energy Center

 In on May 27, 2021, three environmental groups, Clean Air Council, Penn Future, and the Center for Biological Diversity, filed an appeal for the air quality permit, saying, "The permit allows the power plant to emit hundreds of tons of noxious pollutants annually and more greenhouse gases than the City of Pittsburgh.
 Despite DEP recognizing that Renovo is an environmental justice community, DEP failed to do the outreach required to community members before issuing the permit for one of the most-polluting facilities in Pennsylvania.
 The groups object to the permit on those grounds as well as the grounds that the permit allows unlawful levels of air pollution, that DEP ignored the costs to society in issuing the permit, and based on several other deficiencies spelled out in the Notice of Appeal.
 The groups said air pollution from the power plant would likely kill dozens of people over the course of the plant’s life and cost several billion dollars in impacts to health and communities.
 The power plant is being developed by Bechtel Corporation, a Virginia-based multinational engineering corporation.
 “Our members are deeply concerned about the very high levels of harmful air pollution from Bechtel’s enormous proposed power plant and the negative health effects it could have on our families and friends,” said Sue Cannon with Renovo Residents for a Healthy Environment.
 “This power plant is unwanted, unnecessary, and will provide no benefits to residents – only burdens."

 On August 29, 2022, the Pennsylvania Environmental Hearing Board granted partial summary judgement.
 In this partial ruling, Chief EHB Judge Thomas W. Renwand had ruled that the DEP "has provided no basis for selecting a higher volatile organic compound emissions limit for the Renovo Energy Center facility" and ruled in favor of the appellants.
 Following the ruling, REC project manager Rick Franzese stated, "The REC project remains viable so long as the appeal of the project’s air permit is favorably resolved."

+On April 14, 2023, Bechtel backed out of the proposed energy plant.

+Maureen A. Ruhl was the key player in the demise of the proposed billion-dollar natural gas-to-electricity power plant.
+Ruhl proclaimed she wasn't against the power plant itself, but the location which was anticipated to be less than a football field away from the residents' homes.